SuPuL/web3-hardhat-testing/README.md

 - Merge Descriptor and Schema?
 Or other contracts?
 - Store NFT data not in ERC contract?
 - bytes instead of stings?

+## Open Questions

+- NFTSchema
+  - Rename to NFTSeries?
+  - Move series Info from Edition
+  - Do we need getter for all Series, Edtions, types etc.?
+Or do we rly on events?